 Beetles may be stereotyped as pests, just like any other creepy crawly.
 But in reality, they are a diverse, fascinating group of insects that are stunning and relevant to the environment and ecosystem.
 Biologists estimate that there are at least 400,000 different species or varieties of beetles.
 Some are incredibly helpful, while others can be awful pests.
 As Texas is a massive state with diverse topography and wildlife, it is no surprise that the Lone Star State crawls with insects – especially beetles.
 But what are the beetles that live in Texas?

-Most insects, who feed on the plant life that thrives in such conditions, find Texas’ recent wet weather to be music to their antennae.
+Most insects, that feed on the plant life that thrives in such conditions, find Texas’ recent wet weather to be music to their antennae.
 Plenty of beetles are found in the state.
-Below, we list down 15 of Texas’ beetles you’ll likely meet.
+Below, we list down 15 Texas beetles you’ll likely meet.

 15 Types of Beetles in Texas

 1. Stag Beetle

 In Texas, there are only a few different species of stag beetles.
 Males of the huge stag beetle have longer, more intricately branched mandibles, and males of some tropical varieties have extremely enlarged mandibles.
 A large segmented body and two pairs of wings define an adult.
 It is often black or brown, but a small number of species display an array of vivid hues, including metallic green and iridescent red.
 Although Texas species are rarely wide enough to be classified as pests, adults may munch on foliage.

 Most of the time, this species can be found in regions with loose soil and high yearly average temperatures.
 Although they frequently inhabit forested areas, they can also be found in many unexpected places.